odpi/egeria-docs/site/docs/guides/operations/kubernetes/charts/pts.md

 ## Uninstallation

-Once you have retrieved the results, or if you want to otherwise cancel or stop the running of the CTS:
+Once you have retrieved the results, or if you want to otherwise cancel or stop the running of the PTS:

 !!! cli "Delete the deployment"
     ```shell